How to Create a Payroll Budget: Steps to Consider & Why It’s Important

 - Temporary employees

-2. List Payroll Expenses for Each Position
+Step 2: List Payroll Expenses for Each Position

 Next, figure out the expenses associated with each position.

 If you use a payroll software like Gusto, you may be able to pull historical numbers from reports.
 If not, review last year’s figures, using a spreadsheet like Excel or Google Sheets to total the expenses.
 Estimate annual pay for each position, factoring in raises and bonuses.
-If you are creating a new position that you don’t have data for, check with your local employment agency or sites like Glassdoor for average salaries in your area or salaries offered by your competitors.

 When estimating, try to be cautious and budget more than you think you’ll need rather than less.
 If factoring in bonuses and compensation increases, break those numbers out from regular wages so you can see them for each employee and as a whole.

-For expenses that don’t pertain to a specific position, identify it with a general name like “Corporate” that indicates the expense benefits the entire company.
+For expenses that don’t pertain to a specific position, identify it with a general name, like “Corporate,” that indicates the expense benefits the entire company.

 Before inputting the payroll numbers for the prior year, do a review.
 While you’re looking over the numbers, ask yourself the following questions: